 Reporting internet problems

-Please contact the IT Helpdesk is for all IT-related queries on campus, and to report problems with the data port in your room, internet etc:
+Please contact the ServiceDesk for all IT-related queries on campus, and to report problems with the data port in your room, internet etc:

 You can also find more information here about other IT related issues such as password problems.

 If you have lost your room key, you will need to order a new one on the Estore.
 Take your receipt to the Accommodation Office on Mount Clare for your new key between 9am – 5pm, Mon-Fri.
 If you lose the white access card (Southlands, Chadwick & Mount Clare in particular) email your student ID number and name requesting one.
 For a new ID card, order one via the Student Portal.
 If you are locked out, please go to Security gatehouse on Digby Stuart, or call 020 8392 3140.

 Please note that for security reasons, staff may lock your room/shut flat door when they leave, even if it was initially unlocked.
 To avoid being locked out, please take your key with you whenever you leave your room.